 Energy poverty or vulnerable customers are not defined in the national energy legislation.
-There isn't any public intervention in suppliers' price setting either.
+Under normal circumstances, there isn't any public intervention in suppliers' price setting either.
 In Finland, the social security system is in place for those people who cannot afford the necessary housing expenses including energy bills.